chinmay-choudhary/healthapp-log-analysis/README.md

 The raw logs are available for downloading at https://github.com/logpai/loghub.

 ### Citation
-If you use this dataset from loghub in your research, please cite the following papers.
+If you use this dataset from Loghub in your research, please cite the following papers.
 + Jieming Zhu, Shilin He, Pinjia He, Jinyang Liu, Michael R. Lyu.
 [Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics](https://arxiv.org/abs/2008.06448).
 IEEE International Symposium on Software Reliability Engineering (ISSRE), 2023.# healthapp-log-analysis